prymitive/karma/docs/CONFIGURATION.md

   option
 - `PORT` - used by gin webserver, same effect as setting `listen:port` config option
-- `SENTRY_DSN` - is used by Sentry itself, same effect as passing value to `sentry:private` config option.

 There's no support for configuring multiple alertmanager servers using environment variables, but it's possible to configure a single Alertmanager